niharikasadula/git-github/README.md

 # git-github
-this is github tutotial.
-I learning for the first time
+This is github tutotial.
+I am learning for the first time